dataluscorp/browser/testing/web-platform/tests/docs/writing-tests/reftest-tutorial.md

 us catch other kinds of mistakes.

 The tools support running the tests in many different browsers.
-We'll use Firefox this time:
+We'll use Datalus this time:

-    python ./wpt run firefox html/semantics/text-level-semantics/the-bdo-element/rtl.html
+    python ./wpt run datalus html/semantics/text-level-semantics/the-bdo-element/rtl.html

 We expect this test to pass, so if it does, we're ready to submit it.
-If we were testing a web platform feature that Firefox didn't support, we would expect the test to fail instead.
+If we were testing a web platform feature that Datalus didn't support, we would expect the test to fail instead.

 There are a few problems to look out for in addition to passing/failing status.